Isaac Newton's occult studies: Newton and secret societies

-Isaac Newton has often been associated with various secret societies and fraternal orders throughout history.
-Due to the secretive nature of such organizations, lack of supportive publicized material, and dubious motives for claiming Newton's participation in these groups, it is difficult to establish his actual membership in any specific organization, even considering there are supposedly a number of masonic buildings that have been dedicated in his honour.
+Newton has often been associated with various secret societies and fraternal orders throughout history.
+Due to a lack of reliable sources, it is difficult to establish his actual membership in any specific organization, despite the number of Masonic buildings named after him.

 Regardless of his own membership status, Newton was a known associate of many individuals who themselves have often been labeled as members of various esoteric groups.
 It is unclear if these associations were a result of his being a well established and prominently publicized scholar, an early member and sitting President of the Royal Society (1703–1727), a prominent figure of State and Master of the Mint, a recognized Knight, or if Newton actually sought active membership within these esoteric organizations himself.
 Considering the nature and legality of alchemical practices during his lifetime, as well as his possession of various materials and manuscripts pertaining to alchemical research, Newton may very well have been a member of a group of like minded thinkers and colleagues.
 The organized level of this group (if in fact any existed), the level of their secrecy, as well as the depth of Newton's involvement within them, remains unclear.

-Although Newton was largely considered a reclusive personality and not prone to socializing, during his lifetime being a member of "Societies" or "Clubs" was a very popular form of interpersonal networking.
-Considering his esteemed social status, it is probable that Newton would have had at least some contact with such groups at various levels.
-He was most certainly a member of The Royal Society of London for the Improvement of Natural Knowledge and the Spalding Gentlemen's Society, however, these are considered learned societies, not esoteric societies.
-Newton's membership status within any particular secret society remains verifiably allusive and largely speculative, however, it still lends itself to popular sensationalism.
+He was known to be a member of The Royal Society of London for the Improvement of Natural Knowledge and the Spalding Gentlemen's Society, but these are considered learned societies, and not esoteric societies.
+Newton's membership status within any particular secret society remains largely speculative.